Our Stars

 • Swimming

-Since making his international swimming debut at the 2007 Arafura Games, Hall has competed in three Paralympic Games, two Commonwealth Games and three Pan Pacific Para Championships.
+Since making his international swimming debut at the 2007 Arafura Games, Hall has competed in five Paralympic Games, three Commonwealth Games and three Pan Pacific Para Championships.
 Six years after being the youngest male on the Dolphins swimming team at the 2008 Beijing Games, Hall was awarded an OAM for service to sport as a gold medallist at the London 2012 Paralympic Games.
 In a career spanning more than a decade, the Queenslander has amassed an impressive total of 17 gold, seven silver and seven bronze medals across his international events.

 Brenden's sporting journey